samuelpmish/RLUtilities/README.md

 ```
 > cd my_rlbot_folder
-> git submodule add -b master git@github.com:samuelpmish/RLUtilities.git
+> git submodule add -b develop git@github.com:samuelpmish/RLUtilities.git
 > git submodule update --remote
 ```

-The project uses CMake, so doing ```add_directory(path/to/RLUtilities/rlutilities/cpp)``` should allow you to include it in an existing CMake project.
+The project uses CMake, so put ```add_directory(path/to/RLUtilities)``` in your CMakeLists.txt to include it in an existing CMake project.
+From there, link it to the any target that depends on it.

-### Python

-If you just want to use RLUtilites for your python bot, download one of the [releases](https://github.com/samuelpmish/RLUtilities/releases/latest).